 The purpose of my buying a phone was a phone that could offer least dependability on touch screen yet a phone with good features.
 I didn’t want to go for basic phones such as Nokia C 101 so I asked the sales representative to show a better phone and she came up with Nokia Asha 300.

 The phone has good looks no doubt.
-That was
+That wasthe basic reason I was attracted to it.

 The problem is the touch screen.
 Nokia Asha 300 is actually a blend of touch screen and conventional keypad phone.
 It is neither a fully touch screen nor a fully keypad based phone which is irritating at times.